Repatriation of radioactive waste from reprocessing

 No return shipments to Gorleben

 The term 'close to site' refers to the sites of the nuclear power plants.
-The utilities had previously shipped all of the waste to the facility in Gorleben in Lower Saxony.
-The facility already holds 108 casks containing vitrified high- from .
+The utilities had previously shipped all of the waste to the interim storage facility in Gorleben in Lower Saxony.
+The facility already holds 108 casks containing vitrified high- level radioactive waste from reprocessing.

-Since the Gorleben transport cask storage facility is a centralised rather than a localised facility, it is no longer permissible to store the cask returns at the Gorleben transport cask storage facility.
+Since the Gorleben transport cask storage facility is a centralised rather than a localised interim storage facility, it is no longer permissible to store the cask returns at the Gorleben transport cask storage facility.

 Stand: 2024.12.20